martinbogo/meshbbs/README.md

 - **📜 Enhanced Help System**: Compact `HELP` + verbose `HELP+` with detailed command reference
 - **📏 Optimized Message Size**: 230-byte limit optimized for Meshtastic constraints
  - **🎰 Public Slot Machine**: Fun `^SLOT` mini‑game with daily coin refills and jackpots
+ - **✅ Broadcast ACK Confirmation (optional)**: Broadcasts can now request an ACK and treat any single ACK as “at least one hop” success; lightweight tracking with short TTL and new metrics (see below)

 ### 👥 **User Management & Security**
 - **🔐 Robust Security**: Argon2id password hashing with configurable parameters